junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 That reckless, defiant, young boy with blue eyes glares back at him.
 His eyes narrow with recognition, "You again, Jedi."

-"Jedi Master Kenobi," Obiwan can't help correcting him.
+"Jedi Master Kenobi," Obi-Wan can't help correcting him.

 "I remember," the boy smirks, looking right back at him, the same way he did last time.
 His cloth is more dirty than last time -- no, not "dirty," more colorful.
 More paints with the same set of bright colors on those walls has left marks and smudges on his thin shirt and cheap jacket.
 In his hands, he's holding a handful of spray cans.

-Obiwan's heart sinks when his eyes land on those.
+Obi-Wan's heart sinks when his eyes land on those.
 Yet somehow, he thinks he already knows it even before running into the boy again.

 The boy follows his gaze and sees where his attention gets attracted to.
 He shifts his arms so the cans are half hidden behind his body.

-"I see you're interested in arts," Obiwan comments cautiously, glancing at the painted walls beside them.
+"I see you're interested in arts," Obi-Wan comments cautiously, glancing at the painted walls beside them.
 "Did you not hear the latest regulation announced last night?
 The street arts and graffities are strictly forbidden now."

 The boy quirks a smirking smile, "I wonder who did those arts, I'll make sure to let them know not to do that again."
-The silent challenge is more than loud enough for Obiwan to hear in his undertones: "You don't have proof it's me, that's why you're just standing here staring at me, what are you going to do, Kenobi?"
+The silent challenge is more than loud enough for Obi-Wan to hear in his undertones: "You don't have proof it's me, that's why you're just standing here staring at me, what are you going to do, Kenobi?"

-Which is exactly why Obiwan can't take him in now -- he'll need more proof than the cans to call the boy suspicious or guilty.
+Which is exactly why Obi-Wan can't take him in now -- he'll need more proof than the cans to call the boy suspicious or guilty.
 He'll have to catch him in action or something of the kind.

-Obiwan can do nothing but glare at him.
+Obi-Wan can do nothing but glare at him.

 Another voice calls across the street: "Ani, you coming or not?"

 The boy's head jerks to the source of the voice.
 "In a minute," he yells back.

-Obiwan raises his eyebrows in a joyful beam.
+Obi-Wan raises his eyebrows in a joyful beam.
 "So it's Ani."

 "It's 'Anakin' to you," the boy snaps. "'Ani' is only for my friends."

-"Alright, Anakin," Obiwan says compliantly, voice more soft, glancing at the spray cans in his hands again.
+"Alright, Anakin," Obi-Wan says compliantly, voice more soft, glancing at the spray cans in his hands again.
 "Just so you know, whoever is painting those, I'll have to arrest them if I find them."

 Anakin shrugs carelessly.
 "Then I'll make sure they are never found."
 He turns to catch up with his friends.

-Obiwan watches his back with a lump in his throat.
+Obi-Wan watches his back with a lump in his throat.

 He goes back to study the paintings for the rest of the day, and he doesn't run into Anakin for another three days.